 The Association recognizes that rehabilitating competent members is more beneficial than terminating their services because of serious decline in work performance.

-Assisting the teacher to maintain or return to a high level of job performance benefits not only the teacher but also the students, colleagues, the system, and the community.
+Assisting the member to maintain or return to a high level of job performance benefits not only the member but also the students, colleagues, the system, and the community.

-Assistance to the teacher to overcome job performance decline related to identifiable physical and/or psychological illnesses shall be subject to the leave provisions of the Collective Agreement.
+Assistance to the member to overcome job performance decline related to identifiable physical and/or psychological illnesses shall be subject to the leave provisions of the Collective Agreement.

-Any teacher who feels he/she has a problem is encouraged to seek help and any decision on the part of a teacher to seek such help will not interfere with his/her position of employment.
+Any member who feels they have a problem is encouraged to seek help and any decision on the part of a member to seek such help will not interfere with their position of employment.
 Confidentiality will be maintained at all times.

-As part of the proactive component of the employee assistance program, all teachers, branches and school administrators may approach the program to request workshops, seminars, presentations or assistance with in-school projects on teacher wellness and related topics.
+As part of the proactive component of the employee assistance program, all members, branches and school administrators may approach the program to request workshops, seminars, presentations or assistance with in-school projects on member wellness and related topics.
 This component of the employee assistance program is referred to as the Wellness Program.
 [Jan/8-9/99] [1999 BGM]

 Enrolment in the Employee Assistance Program, which includes access to funding under the Membership Assistance Plan, may be granted to substitute teachers who may not meet the normal eligibility requirements due to being unable to substitute teach as a result of a medical illness/injury which precluded them from teaching during the required time limits.
 Such access to the Employee Assistance Program and funding for counselling and/or travel available through the Membership Assistance Plan will only be considered on a case-by-case basis and only with the approval of the Assistant Executive Director.
 [June/11-12/99] [JC/Feb/00] [2001 BGM]

-All teachers who enroll in the Employee Assistance Program shall receive a copy of the NLTA Employee Assistance Program policy.
+All members who enroll in the Employee Assistance Program shall receive a copy of the NLTA Employee Assistance Program policy.
 [Jan/17-18/08] [JC/Apr/08] [2009 BGM]

 The Employee Assistance Program operates from the NLTA Office within Programs and Services.
 [Feb/3-4/84] [1984 AGM]